kaigikinyua/ColorPicker/src/web/Readme.md

 # Color Capsule
-Its a free and opensource color editor on the browser!
+Its a free and opensource color editor on the browser!!